'Nontraditional' income streams can no longer be overlooked when it comes to mortgage lending.

 Could this be the year you buy your first home?
 Given that buying a home is the single biggest purchase most people will ever make, it’s important to get it right.

-If you are a first time buyer, here are ten key steps you will need to take in order to buy your first home:
+If you're a first time buyer, here are ten key steps on the journey to picking up your keys!

 Agree a mortgage in principle; this will tell you the price of the property you can afford to buy.

-Look at as many properties as you can to get a good idea of what is out there and don’t forget to explore local facilities.
-Will the area suit you?
+Look at as many properties as you can to get a good idea of what's out there.
+Don’t forget to explore local facilities and amenties to make sure the area will suit you, particularly if you're moving away from where you currently live.

-When you have found the property for you, you can make an offer, keeping in mind the amount you can borrow.
+When you find the house for you, you're free make an offer.
+However, you'll need to keep in mind the amount you can borrow.

 The property will be valued, producing a basic report.
 If you want to know more about the property, you can organise for a home buyers or full building survey to be undertaken.

-Now you will need to instruct a legal representative to undertake the conveyancing process for you.
+Now you will need to find a legal representative to undertake the conveyancing process for you - this is called 'instructing' a solicitor.
+Conveyancing is simply the term for the legal process of purchasing a property.

 If your mortgage provider is satisfied with all the information in your application, they will make you a mortgage offer.